AssemblyScript/website/src/status.md

 ### BigInt

-We have favored the use of WebAssembly's native 64-bit integers over `BigInt`s so far, since `BigInt`s can represent values > 64-bits and as such would have to be implemented as less-efficient heap allocated objects.
+We have favored the use of WebAssembly's native 64-bit integers over `BigInt`s and their `INTn` notation so far, since `BigInt`s can represent values > 64-bits and as such would have to be implemented as less-efficient heap allocated objects.
 There are certain use cases relying on representing more than 64-bits, of course, but we still have to figure out how to support both types without introducing conflicts.

 ### Dynamicness